holgerw-chalmers/holgerw-chalmers.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Industrial Energy Systems at [Chalmers University in Gothenburg](https://www.chalmers.se) (Sweden) in the Division of Energy Technology since February 2017.
-Before, that I obtained a masters degree in "Sustainable Energy Systems".
+Before, that I obtained a masters degree in "Sustainable Energy Systems" and worked as portfolio manager for renewable electricity.

 My Research Focus: Electrification of Industrial Processes
 ======